NicholasCaporusso/OER_back-end_with_PHP_MySQL/chapter_4/4_Structures_for_flow_control.md

 ### If
 The simplest form of conditional statement is described by a condition and a set of actions that is executed if a condition is verified.
 In  case the condition is not verified, the block of actions will not be executed.
 In a way, conditional statement enable developers to write "intelligent" programs that can autonomously and automatically take decisions, though their behavior is programmed.

-In PHP, this is implemented using the syntax described by the following pseudo-code
+In PHP, this is implemented using the syntax described by the following pseudo-code:
 ```
 if(condition){
 statement(s);